samuelkarp/runj/README.md

 ## Status

-runj is in early development and exists primarily as a skeleton.
+runj is in early development and is functional, but has very limited features.

 runj currently supports the following parts of the OCI runtime spec: